-- Quick start configuration screen for an EN50136 Single Path ATS, Dual Path ATS and Dual Path Dual Server ATS - Default Event Profile - Default Command Profile (this does not support audio video verification) - Default FlexC Command User Name (FlexC) and Command Password (FlexC) for controlling the panel from the RCT (e.g. SPC Com XT) - Auto Encryption with no password - To quickly configure a FlexC connection between a panel and an RCT (e.g. SPC Com XT), go to Communications - FlexC - FlexC ATS. - 2.
-Under Add EN50136-1 ATS, choose one of the following to display the ATP Configuration screen: - Add Single Path ATS primary ATP only - Add Dual Path ATS primary and backup ATPs - Add Dual Path Dual Server ATS primary and backup ATPs, primary and backup servers
+- Quick start configuration page for an EN50136 Single Path ATS, Dual Path ATS and Dual Path Dual Server ATS - · Default Event Profile

+- Default Command Profile (this does not support audio video verification) - Default FlexC Command User Name (FlexC) and Command Password (FlexC) for controlling the panel from the RCT (for example, SPC Com XT) - · Auto Encryption with no password - 1.
+To quickly configure a FlexC connection between a panel and an RCT (for example, SPC Com XT), go to Communications > FlexC > FlexC ATS. - 2.
+Under Add EN50136-1 ATS, choose one of the following to display the ATP Configuration: - Add Single Path ATS primary ATP only - Add Dual Path ATS primary and backup ATPs - Add Dual Path Dual Server ATS primary and backup ATPs, primary and backup servers

-- Complete the fields on the ATP Configuration EN50136 ATS screen shown in the table below.
+- 3. Complete the fields on the ATP Configuration EN50136 ATS page shown in the table below.
 At a minimum, you must complete the field RCT URL or IP Address to save.
 If you do not enter an SPT Account Code, you can commission the panel using the ATS Registration ID which is automatically generated when you save.
 The RCT operator must enter this ATS Registration ID, for example, in SPC Com XT. - Click Save.
-The ATS Configuration screen displays showing the ATS Registration ID and the configured primary ATP or primary and backup ATPs in the Event Sequence Table. - 3.
-On the ATS Configuration screen, click Save to accept the default settings, for example, the Default Event Profile, the Default Command Profile (including the FlexC Command User Name and FlexC Command Password), and Auto Encryption with no password.
-To change the settings, see Configuring an EN50136-1 ATS or Custom ATS [→ 276]. - 4.
+The ATS Configuration page displays showing the ATS Registration ID and the configured primary ATP or primary and backup ATPs in the Event Sequence Table. - 5.
+On the ATS Configuration page, click Save to accept the default settings, for example, the Default Event Profile, the Default Command Profile (including the FlexC Command User Name and FlexC Command Password), and Auto Encryption with no password.
+To change the settings, see Configuring an EN50136-1 ATS or Custom ATS on the next page. - 6.
 Click Back.
 The ATS displays in the Configured ATS table.